-Investments in private equity funds and hedge funds are measured at fair value, using the net asset value (NAV) as a practical expedient, which is based on NAVs reported by the fund managers.
-Pursuant to provisions of Accounting Standards Update (ASU) 2009-12, Fair Value Measurements and Disclosures (Topic 820): Investments in Certain Entities That Calculate Net Asset Value per Share (or its Equivalent), the Foundation believes that the NAV of these investments as of December 2021 and 2020, approximates their fair value as of that date.
+Investments in private equity funds and hedge funds are measured at fair value, using the net asset value (NAV) as a practical expedient, which is based on net asset values reported by the fund managers.
+Pursuant to provisions of Accounting Standards Update (ASU) 2009-12, Fair Value Measurements and Disclosures (Topic 820): Investments in Certain Entities That Calculate Net Asset Value per Share (or its Equivalent), the Foundation believes that the net asset value of these investments as of December 2022 and 2021 approximates their fair value as of that date.
 However, because of the inherent uncertainty of valuation, the estimated fair values for these securities and interests may differ from the values that would have been used had a ready market for the investments existed, and the differences could be material.